Gynecological Annual Exams

 Because of the natural history of HPV, Health & Wellness follows the least invasive approach of giving the cervix time to repair itself before doing a colposcopy.
 Consequently, we are no longer routinely recommending colposcopy for adolescents with LGSIL.

 Your physician or nurse practitioner may recommend a colposcopy to closely examine your cervix to identify the source of the abnormal cells.
 Alleviate some of your anxiety about this procedure by understanding what it involves, how you can prepare and what you can expect afterward.
+Learn more about colposcopy.

-Getting regular pap smears is the best thing you can do to prevent cervical cancer.
+Getting regular Pap smears is the best thing you can do to prevent cervical cancer.
 Learn more about what to expect during your next pap test.